vectordotdev/vector/CONTRIBUTING.md

 docs: fix typos
 ```

+#### Single Concern

+We generally discourage large pull requests that are over 300-500 lines of diff.
+This is usually a sign that the pull request is addressing multiple concerns.
+If you would like to propose a change that is larger we suggest coming onto our
+[chat channel](https://chat.vector.dev) and discuss it with one of our
+engineers.
+This way we can talk through the solution and discuss if a change
+that large is even needed!
+This overall will produce a quicker response to the
+change and likely produce code that aligns better with our process.

+#### Reviews & Approvals

+All pull requests must be reviewed and approved by at least one Vector team
+member.
+The review process is outlined in the [Review guide](REVIEWING.md).

-#### Merging
+#### Merge Style

-At least one Vector team member must approve your work before merging.
-All
-pull requests are squashed and merged.
+All pull requests are squashed and merged.
 We generally discourage large pull
 requests that are over 300-500 lines of diff.
 If you would like to propose
 a change that is larger we suggest coming onto our gitter channel and
 discuss it with one of our engineers.
 This way we can talk through the